Four cuts: History

-In the 1990s, under the rule of General Than Shwe, systematic surveillance and travel restrictions were also imposed as part of the Four Cuts Doctrine in areasnear insurgent activity.
+In the 1990s, under the rule of General Than Shwe, systematic surveillance and travel restrictions were also imposed as part of the Four Cuts Doctrine in areas near insurgent activity.
 The strategy was also used in 2011 against the KIO and in the Rakhine conflict, including as part of the lead up to the 2017 Rohingya genocide.

 Following the 2021 myanmar coup d'état, the Tatmadaw applied the Four cuts doctrine to the new People's Defence Forces (PDF) who took over rural portion of Sagaing Region.
 As part of its war, the Tatmadaw launched indiscriminate airstrikes, burned civilian homes and cut off vital items to severely limit humanitarian access to the civilian populations under the control of the rebels.
 In 2023, the military struggled to control southeastern Myanmar and deployed the Four Cuts strategy to wage a scorched-earth campaign to demoralise communities in Mon state.
 The military pursued a campaign of deliberate violence with the goal of breaking down society in areas sympathetic to the resistance by attacking schools, hospitals, places of worship, shops and rice fields.
 In the 2020s, the strategy also involved cutting mobile data and networks in areas where clashes are frequenting to spread misinformation and to hunt down suspected civilians.

+According to aid workers and activists such as Thinzar Shunlei Yi, Min Aung Hlaing's Union Government of Myanmar tightened restrictions on the distribution of menstrual pads on 20 April 2026.
+Although pro-government sources gave no official response, potential reasons include purported first-aid use by rebel forces.
+As a result, women are reportedly resorting to unsafe improvisations such as leaves or rags; black market sanitary prices observably tripled.